 Patient procedure during performance period (CPT): 27445, 27446, 27447

-All eligible patients whose functional status is greater than or equal to 37 on the Oxford Knee Score (OKS) patient reported outcome tool at one year (9 to 15 months) postoperatively
+All eligible patients whose functional status is greater than or equal to 37 on the Oxford Knee Score (OKS) or greater than or equal to 71 on the KOOS, JR. patient reported outcome tool at one year (9 to 15 months) postoperatively

 Measure Assessment Period (Performance Period) - The period of time following the procedure date that is in which a postoperative Oxford Knee Score (OKS) functional status score can be obtained.